fetim/InterpolationFourierDomain/README.md

-# InterpolationFourrierDomain
+# InterpolationFourierDomain
-This project implements Fourrier Domain Interpolation in Fortran and Python
+This project implements Fourier Domain Interpolation in Fortran and Python